CONTACT THE PORT

 The port offers bunker facilities at berths 13, 14 and 15 (ore and tanker berths), with diesel oil available at the Dom Pedro Quay (trawler quay).

-A full range of ships chandling and stevedoring as well as other support services is available.
+A full range of ships chandling and stevedoring as well as other support services is available in Port Elizabeth.
 The port houses a yacht club and marina as well as a NSRI base.

 Port Elizabeth Harbour circa 1940s.
 Picture T Hilton